Chouia-Abderrahman/-Charik-Backend-Interview-Chouia-Abderrahman/README.md

 ## Overview

-This repository contains the code for the backend technical test for Charik.
-It includes a Django REST Framework application that integrates with HubSpot's API to manage contacts and deals.
+This repository includes a Django REST Framework application that integrates with HubSpot's API to manage contacts and deals.
 The application is containerized using Docker.

 ## Prerequisites